hekekee/sticker-designs/README.md

 I recommend ordering from [StickerApp](https://stickerapp.com/).
 The website has amazing web GUI for customizing the sticker print to your own needs.

-If you are ordering these stickers, please let me know and give few sitckers for me as well 😎
+If you are ordering these stickers, please let me know and give few stickers for me as well 😎

 ## License information